Singer Jake Flint Dead at 37 Hours After Wedding - E! Online

 Flint's wife, Brenda, also reflected on her grief in the wake of her husband's sudden passing.

 "We should be going through wedding photos but instead I have to pick out clothes to bury my husband in," she wrote in a Nov.
 29 Facebook post.
 "People aren't meant to feel this much pain.
-My heart is gone, and I just really need him to come back."
+My heart is gone, and I just really need him to come back.
+I can't take much more.
+I need him here."

 In addition to his closest friends and family, Flint's manager Brenda Cline, also honored his legacy.